 and

-meaning, maximal values of $\oyOD$ and $\oyTD$ are encountered in the case of globally maximized $\muL$ (keeping in mind that K20 is not included at present).
+that is, maximal values of $\oyOD$ and $\oyTD$ are encountered in the case of globally maximized $\muL$ (keeping in mind that K20 is not included at present).
 Furthermore, excluding anomalous case $\mathrm{C}.1$, it holds true that

 Regardless of systemic differences, relationality derived above suggests that an acceptable level of continuity exists between N23 and S24 datasets.
-Therefore, the generalized conclusions discovered here are readily extrapolated to other HVL-containing systems; namely, increasing $\muL$ enlarges the probabilistic likelihood and extent of long bubble centring in horizontal slug flow.
-This investigation, however, although thorough, is preliminary\textemdash additional work is required to understand the correlative role of $\gamma$, for example, a crucial ratio which is missing for the majority of N23 cases.
+Therefore, the generalized conclusions discovered here are readily extrapolated to other HVL-containing systems with similar parameterization (see table \ref{tab:01}); namely, increasing $\muL$ enlarges the probabilistic likelihood and extent of long bubble centring in horizontal slug flow.
+This investigation is, however, preliminary.
+Additional work is required to understand the functional role of $\gamma$, for example, a crucial ratio which is missing for the majority of N23 cases.

-An illuminating consequence arises from the established continuity between N23 and S24 datasets: their combined tail-centring results yield insight into a critical $\muL$-value above which full-centring is anticipated for a broad range of $\Fr$-values.
+An illuminating consequence arises from the continuity established between N23 and S24 datasets: cumulated tail-centring results yield insight into a critical $\muL$-value, above which full-centring is anticipated for a broad range of $\Fr$-values.
 For N23 data, a maximum of $\oyT=6\%$ is obtained; regarding S24's $\{\mathrm{m.k}\backslash \mathrm{C}.1\}$, however, $75\%$ of cases have $\oyT>6\%$ and $50\%$ have $\oyT>10\%$, the latter of which stem exclusively from the larger $\muL$ subset.
 Therefore, a conservative cut-off for statistically likely full-centring occurrence is $\muLN\geq 352$ while the actual boundary lies within $37.7<\muLN<352$ as gleamed from the evident blossoming of tail-centring seen at $\muLN=37.7$.
-Considerable further inquiry is necessary to truly affirm this delineation; however, given the contextual structure outlined here, the aforementioned range serves as an adequate heuristic approximation.
+Considerable further inquiry is necessary to truly affirm this delineation; however, given the contextual structure outlined here, the aforementioned range serves as an adequate heuristic.

-Overall, data extraction and analyses delved into here serve as a testament of correlative potential, demonstrating straightforwardly that increasing liquid viscosity has an expanding impact on elongated bubble centring in horizontal gas-liquid slug flow.
+Overall, data extraction and analyses delved into here act as a testament of correlative potential, demonstrating straightforwardly that increasing liquid viscosity has an expanding impact on elongated bubble centring in horizontal gas-liquid slug flow.
 For reference, all discussed results and parameters are found in \ref{sec:A1}.